foxriver660/russian-travel/README.md

-Static site.Implemented adaptation of the web page by breakpoints in accordance with the design layout on the points (1280px, 1024px, 768px, 320px), blocks and images are proportionally compressed in intermediate values.
+Static site.
+Implemented adaptation of the web page by breakpoints in accordance with the design layout on the points (1280px, 1024px, 768px, 320px), blocks and images are proportionally compressed in intermediate values.
 Implemented during layout - the file structure was built in accordance with the BEM methodology using the Nested project's file structure organization scheme.
 Used Flexbox and Grid to create flexible layouts.